-9.1 We have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Corporate Management Team, and that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
-No significant governance issues have been highlighted.
+the governance framework by the Corpor ns of the result of the review of the effectiveness of rate Management Team, and that the arrangements in accordance with the governance framework.
+No highlighted.

-Signed.
+Signed:

 Leader of the Council Chief Executive

 On behalf of Ribble Valley Borough Council